 Commit to a regularly-occurring weekly shift and serve a minimum of 12 hours per semester.

-Attend one training session (scroll down to the POLC intake info) before serving at this site.
-If your training date is after the CUH form’s due date, just send an email to Service.Learning.CUH@gmail.com before the deadline, explaining which POLC training you will attend.
+Attend one training session before serving at this site.
+If your training date is after the Chaminade form’s due date, just send an email to Service.Learning.CUH@Gmail.com before the deadline, explaining which POLC training you will attend.
 Then, you may turn in your Connection Form after your training.

 E) Continuing commitment at your site from NUR190